gocardless/business-python/README.md

 calendar.get_business_day_of_month(input_date)
 # => 9
 ```

-### Included Calendars

-We include some calendar data with this package but give no guarantees of its accuracy.
-The calendars that we include are:

-- ACH (United States)
-- Bacs
-- Bankgirot
-- BECS (Australia)
-- BECSNZ (New Zealand)
-- PAD (Canada)
-- Betalingsservice
-- Target (SEPA)
-- TargetFrance (SEPA + French bank holidays)

 ## License & Contributing

 - This is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).